unm-digital-futures/digital-history-review/docs/essays/parq-central-hotel.md

 A scenic view of the city of Albuquerque welcomes  anyone from the former mental institution's Apothecary Lounge, a place where history and modern [luxury](http://www.hvlinteriors.com/single_gallery_HPC.html#.WfEJFBOPIlU) meet.
 [The Parq Central Hotel](http://hotelparqcentral.com) was preserved for its significance in offering medical services for railway employees during its time as the Santa Fe Railway hospital[^Preservation].
 Walk through the same halls that railway workers and patients did with modern renovations bringing the history back to life.

-## Background

 {% include figure.html
   class="img-right"
+  width="20%"
+  caption="Physcial address 806 Central Avenue SE, Albuquerque, New Mexico 87102." src="images/TBImage9.png"
+%}

+## History

+{% include figure.html
+  class="img-right"
   width="30%"
-  caption="Santa Fe Railway Hospital 1926-1982."
+  caption="Santa Fe Railway Hospital 1921-1982."
   src="images/TBImage3.png"
 %}